decoy31/ImpressionCards/README.md

 learned is it applies well for the grid requirement.

 ###Why is the UI Not Finished?
-Unfortunately, I did not know AngularJS before starting this project Friday, May 31st, 2013.
+Unfortunately, I did not know AngularJS or Bootstrap before starting this project Friday, May 31st, 2013.
 I took about 18 hours over that weekend to learn AngularJS through the [AngularJS Fundamentals](http://pluralsight.com/training/Courses/TableOfContents/angularjs-fundamentals) training course on [Pluralsight](http://pluralsight.com/) and Bootstrap from the project's website.
 You can view my course work in each of the branches of my forked version of the angular-seed project in my